 Food insecurity can cause numerous health problems and can damage a child’s ability to learn and grow.
 Food insecurity during pregnancy can lead to premature birth and/or infant mortality.
 People who are food insecure may have to choose between buying food and paying for medicine or healthcare, which can further damage health.

 Before the COVID-19 pandemic, 37 million Americans were food insecure (more than 11%).
 That number was higher in Missouri (14.2%).
-With job losses and economic setbacks, food insecurity is now much higher, with estimates between 18 to 19% in Missouri.
-Feeding America states that one in four children in Missouri is now at risk of hunger.
+With job losses and economic setbacks, food insecurity is still high, with current estimates between 14-15% in Missouri.
+On in six children in Missouri is now at risk of hunger.

 Operation Food Search (OFS) is a hunger relief organization that provides free food, nutrition education and innovative programs proven to reduce food insecurity.
 With a strategic focus aimed at ending childhood hunger, OFS empowers families and increases access to healthy and affordable food.
 Established in 1981 to address the growing problem of finding food for those who did not have enough to eat, Operation Food Search now works to both meet the immediate need for food and to address the root causes of hunger.